makesjs/makesjs.github.io/silent-mode.md

 }
 ```

-Note you don't need to use "no-postcss" anywhere in your skeleton, but it enables silent mode to turn off "postcss": `npx makes <skeleton> my-project-name -s no-postcss`.
+> You don't need to use "no-postcss" anywhere in your skeleton, but it enables silent mode to turn off "postcss": `npx makes <skeleton> my-project-name -s no-postcss`.

 The simple rule is:
 1. use empty value on first choice, as much as possible.
 This is the easiest for silent mode to work.